beni045/gesture_controlled_robot_pet/README.md

 </p>

 ### Setup and Connection Notes
-* Build robot base without using the Ardunio or the ultrasonic sensors
+* Build robot base without using the Arduino or the ultrasonic sensors
 * Connect robot base parts to Raspberry Pi
-* Raspberry Pi connected to Atlas 200DK via ethernet*
+* Raspberry Pi connected to Atlas 200DK via ethernet

 # Setup
 ### Computer